What is a short break?

 - If you have any questions about eligibility, you can contact the Duty Social Worker by calling 020 3317 2201.

-- To request access to a short breaks service, you will need to complete a self-assessment form.
+- To request access to a short breaks service, you will need to complete a self-assement form which can be found under downloads on the right side of the page.

 - The form is designed to be completed by parents whose children and young people require specialist short break services due to their additional needs, and requires you to provide information about your child/young person and their needs.
 (There is more information about filling in the self-assessment form in the section below).